The Best Coolers and Ice Chests For Hauling Beer, Burgers, and Plenty of Juice Boxes

 Beach trips.
 Pool days.
 Long car rides.
 Those woefully rare afternoons when the kids are away and you want to drink cold beer without walking to the fridge.
-The cooler is a ubiquitous device, and — our apologies to sunscreen, pool noodles, and boardshorts — the ultimate summer accessory.
-So please, pony up for a proper portable ice chest.
+Coolers and ice chests are ubiquitous devices, and — our apologies to sunscreen, pool noodles, and boardshorts — the ultimate summer accessories.
+So please, pony up for a proper portable cooler.

 Now, before you start shopping, think about your summer plans.
 How long you need to keep cooler contents on ice will influence which model is right for you.
 Will you be gone for a single day of fun in the sun, or for a multi-day expedition?
 Will you be packing the cooler for a crew, or for a family of three or four?
 Remember that coolers keep contents cold best when they’re full, so it’s better to stuff a smaller cooler than to have a lot of extra space — unless you fill that space with ice.
 Having a good idea how and how far you’ll carry your cooler until you crack a cold one will also help you hone in on a model.
 If it’s a long way to lakeside from your car, you might choose a cooler with backpack straps or wheels.
 So think hard, and then choose one of the below models that’s right for you.
 Each is well-equipped for summer fun.